RachelSa/rainward-api/README.md

 This API uses forecast data from the [OpenWeatherMap API](https://openweathermap.org/).

 ## What the Rainward API Provides
-The Rainward API has four endpoints, each of which returns a list three ranked cities for a North American region.
+The Rainward API has four endpoints, each of which returns a list of three ranked cities for a North American region.
 The regions are US Northeast, US Northwest, Canada East, and Canada West.

 Cities are ordered by their dreariness ranking.
 The top-ranked city has the most dreary and drizzly weather forecast, as determined by the Rainward API.